 Security, the State Police, Bridgeport and Milford Police Departments have a mutual aid and assistance agreement.
 Each department augments the other within their jurisdictions conducting mutual investigations, arrests and prosecutions.
+Each department may conduct specific investigations as necessary.

 Crime Reporting